alan-turing-institute/WimbledonPlanner/notes/Azure_App_Service.md

 # Creating a Web App on Azure

+The instructions below assume you already have a GitHub repo containing a script that runs some kind of app/local server which you want to host on the web with Azure.

 ## Create an App Service

 "App Service" on Azure is the way to create Azure web apps.
 To create one: